l-hoang/scala-chef-redux/README.md

 See the example programs and the original Chef spec in order to get an idea for the syntax/how it works.

+## Files Overview

+Explanation of files located in `src/scalachefredux`.

+### ChefHelpers.scala

+Contains the helper classes `ChefIngredient` and `ChefStack`, which represent a Chef Ingredient and stack for holding ingredients respectively.
+There are also helper functions for copying state.

+### ChefLines.scala

+Contains case class definitions for the different Chef lines (corresponding to different Chef operations).

+### ChefRunner.scala

+Contains the ChefRunner class which given a program state and program text will be responsible for running the program by going through the text and updating the program state.

+### ChefState.scala

+Contains the ChefState class which holds all of the "runtime information" and state for a running Chef program.

+### ChefText.scala

+Contains the ChefText class which holds the lines that are parsed in order to be run later.

+### Enums.scala

+Contains various enumerations (case objects) for the code.
+Notably contains the objects for certain words so that they can be parsed.

+### LineBuilder.scala

+Contains the LineBuilder class which is what builds ChefLines by being fed information by the main parser.

+### ScalaChefRedux.scala

+The main parser: extending the ScalaChefRedux class will allow you to write programs in ScalaChefRedux.
+Works in conjunction with the LineBuilder to parse and build lines to provide to the program text.

 ## How It Works (Syntactically)

 The DSL takes advantage of Scala syntactic sugar.